DanielTakeshi/Paper_Notes/reinforcement_learning/Meta_Learning_Shared_Hierarchies.md

   trains `\theta` along with primitives `\psi`.

 - The primitives are held fixed during test-time.
 Thus, it seems like `\theta` trained via normal RL during test-time?
-It's a bit odd thinking of "training" during "test-time", but the training in this paper is developing that hierarchy (the `\phi`s), and we know that any new environment will require some fine-tuning.
+UPDATE: had some older stuff here, but a bit irrelevant.
+It's clear now and I think the theta is just fine-tuned normally, because the skills have to be fixed.

 - Primitives are (ideally) either directional changes, like up, down, left, and right, or they could be walk vs crawl.
 I say "ideally" because these are